rajs96/Inner-Critic-Chatbot/README.md

 # Documentation Sections

 Here are explanations / documentation for main steps of the projects.
 Some steps are still in progress.
-- [Data and Prompt Engineering - DONE] (data/README.md): How initial training dataset was curated and generated.
+- [Data and Prompt Engineering - DONE](data/README.md): How initial training dataset was curated and generated.
 - Models [In Progress]: Two-step modeling approach to the chat agent.
 - Evaluation [In Progress]: Evaluation of Chat Agent.